nitheesh-kasaram3/Suppor_vector_Mechanism/README.md

  Find out as a Data Science Engineer how much accurcy is there all category contain same spacies.

  # TASK :
-      1. Preprocess the data in Skit.learn library
+      1. Preprocess the data in Scikit.learn library

       2. Load the data using Sklearn model selection default argument